CrisLottz/CoreAsset-InventoryManagement-web-client/README.md

 > **Why is A11y a security metric?** Systems that are inaccessible exclude users from safety-critical operations (e.g., an administrator who relies on a screen reader cannot revoke a compromised asset).
 Inaccessibility in a RBAC system is a **privilege escalation vector by omission**.

+### SSR Route Protection (Astro Middleware)

+The application implements Server-Side Rendering (SSR) route protection via Astro Middleware (`src/middleware.ts`).
+Before any protected route is sent to the browser, the middleware checks for the presence of the `sessionid` cookie.

+- **Unauthenticated users** hitting a protected route (like `/dashboard`) are instantly intercepted at the server level (Status `302`) and redirected to `/login`.
+They never download the JS bundle or HTML layout of the dashboard.
+- **Authenticated users** hitting public routes (like `/login`) are automatically redirected to their dashboard.

+This guarantees that the client application never leaks protected layouts or attempts unauthorized API calls during initial load.

 ---

 ## UI/UX Design System